| Eurodressage

 i wouls act on your invitation to add share my view

-I agree that half points are required,
+on the subject I agree that half points are required,

 but i don't think this goes to the heart of the problem,